 What are some important things that every website should have?

 Sites need to have a centralized message.
 Like what is the point of your site?
-Is it to drive an in person visit to your store, submit a contact form to your organization, schedule an appointment to your office?
-Whatever it is needs to be clearly and aesthetically laid out so your ideal customer knows exactly where to get the information they need and/or do the task your site is set out to do.
+Is it to drive an in-person visit to your store, submit a contact form to your organization, schedule an appointment to your office?
+Whatever it is it needs to be clearly and aesthetically laid out so your ideal customer knows exactly where to get the information they need and/or do the task your site is set out to do.

-Also mobile responsiveness is huge since more than 50% of your site traffic will typically come from a mobile device.
+Also, mobile responsiveness is huge since more than 50% of your site traffic will typically come from a mobile device.